kappelmann/engaging-large-scale-functional-programming/resources/contest/README.md

 ```
 Explanation:
 - `path`: the path where the problem data can be found.
-  The scoreboard manager crawls the `uploads` directory in this path.
 - `testhalf`: list of test names that are required to pass 50%
 - `testfull`: list of test names that are required to pass 100%
 Note that the test names must correspond to the ones configured in the test server.